chima2g/questionnaire/README.md

 ### `npm install`

-Installs all modules listed in package.json file and their dependencies.
+Installs all modules listed in the package.json file and their dependencies.

 ### `npm start`